Biographies Characteristics Analysis

 Economy

-"for his contributions to the theory of optimal resource allocation"
+"for his contribution to the theory of optimal resource allocation"

 Born in 1912 in St. Petersburg